-Scotland is the very first part of the UK to ban the sales of plastic-stemmed cotton buds on October 2019.
-And just this October 2020, the ban on single-use plastic straws, stirrers, and cotton buds has finally been implemented in England (it was originally planned to be implemented on May 2020, but was delayed due to the Coronavirus pandemic).
+Scotland is the very first part of the UK to ban the sales of plastic-stemmed cotton buds in October 2019.
+And just this October 2020, the ban on single-use plastic straws, stirrers, and cotton buds has finally been implemented in England (it was originally planned to be implemented in May 2020, but was delayed due to the Coronavirus pandemic).

 Hoping and praying that more and more countries are going to follow suit.
-Banning cotton buds is not enough, but it is definitely a start of something beneficial to our environment.
+Banning cotton buds is not enough, but it is definitely the start of something beneficial to our environment.

 Excited for more “green” news in the coming months and years.

 Ears Should Not Be Cleaned With Cotton Buds

 This is the advice that medical experts say, but sadly, millions are doing the opposite!
 Healthy Hearing says that nothing should be placed inside the ear to remove dirt and debris.
 Doing so is very dangerous and could result in hearing loss or damage to the ear canal (eardrum).
 Click the link to read the detailed explanation by Healthy Hearing on why we should not clean our ears with cotton buds.

 Here’s a diagram from Healthy Hearing that best describes how to clean our ears properly without using cotton buds:

 As I mentioned earlier, I used to be a cotton bud “addict”!
 I cleaned my ears everyday with at least 1 or 2 cotton buds EVERY SINGLE DAY!
 Arggggg!
 I had the feeling that my bath routine is not complete without sticking a cotton bud into my ears. 🙁